 Earwig Control: Protect Your Home

 Earwigs get their name from the unfounded superstition that the pests crawl into the ears of sleeping humans in order to bore into the brain.
 While the insects exhibit no such behavior, they are still prominent household pests throughout the world.
 Of the 2,000 known species of earwigs worldwide, 22 occupy the United States.
-Many species have gravitated toward the South, though the common European earwig is found throughout the Mid-Atlantic states and Canada.
+Many species have gravitated toward the South, though the common European earwig is found throughout the United States and Canada.

 What Do They Look Like?